 - Create boundaries so that the mess is confined to your teens room.

 - Allow nature to take it’s course – don’t rescue her when items are lost, dirty, etc.

-- Take time to train your teen to do her own laundry – this way her entire clothing cycle is her responsibility and even better, you can have empathy when her favorite shirt is dirty.
+- Take time to train your adolescent to do her own laundry – this way her entire clothing cycle is her responsibility and even better, you can have empathy when her favorite shirt is dirty.

 - Remember that your child has different priorities than you do and that that is a good thing!

-When you do your best to model what you value; respect, connection, and in this case, tidiness and communication – you’ll more likely see these qualities bloom, in their own way and time, in your developing teen.
+When you do your best to model what you value; respect, connection, and in this case, tidiness and communication – you’ll more likely see these qualities bloom, in their own way and time, in your developing adolescent.

 What power struggle are you currently having?
 Share in the comment section below what you learned here that will support you.